Zsombijatek/dotnet-hash-bruteforcer/README.md

     + The optional ***maxlength*** argument based on wether it's convertable to an integer and if it's bigger or equal to 4.<br>
     --> If so, then the maxlength is set to the custom value.
 3. The hash then is converted from its hexadecimal format and placed into the `byte[] hashToCrackBytes` array.
-4. Based on the `hashToCrack`'s length the proper method is assigned to the available threads.
+4. Based on the `hashToCrack`'s length the proper index is placed into `hashI`, then the correct hash computing method is assigned to the `HashingHandler hhandler` delegate on the available threads.